Jasper-Hall/lifeOSVault/70_Narrative/Identity Context Questions (LifeOS).md

 ## 1. Lived Reality (Who you actually are today)

 1. What kinds of work do you _actually_ spend most of your time doing right now?
+    AI-Assisted development of Raybox, LifeOS, etc. I am deep in a building phase of my life right now, and am spending a lot less time (if any) working on music, art, or other non-tech creative projects
 2. What responsibilities do you currently carry, regardless of whether you chose them?

 3. What constraints are non-negotiable in your life right now?